It’s common knowledge that cybercrime is evolving as fast as technology.

 - 10% of data breaches were espionage-related and motivated, and 86% were motivated by money.

 - The FBI reported that there was a 300% increase in cybercrime reports since the COVID-19 pandemic.

 - Experts expect cybercrime damages to reach $10.5 trillion per year by 2025.

 - Global cyber security spending is expected to reach $170.4 billion by 2022.

-- A mere 5% of all company folders are effectively protected, according to cybercrime statistics.
+- A mere 5% of all company folders are effectively protected.